dionannd/gremory-discord/README.md

 ## Discord Bot

-A Basic Bot for Discord `under developed`
+A Basic Bot for Discord `under development`

 ## Feature

+- `/` command bot
+- `status` client and database connection
-- Join to Create Voice Channel Room's
+- `Join to Create` Voice Channel Room's
-- Slash command bot
+- Control Channel from `join to create` with commands
+- Music `under development`

 ## Installation